publishpress/publishpress-series/readme.txt

 Make sure you check out the [features section in the "other notes" tab](http://wordpress.org/extend/plugins/organize-series/other_notes/) for all the neat stuff you can do!

 **As of version 2.3.7, Organize Series *requires* WordPress 3.2+ to work (it may work on WordPress 3.0+ but only WordPress 3.2+ is supported).
 Organize Series also requires PHP 5.2+.**

+** NOTE: If you are using version 2.3.7 please update as soon as possible to 2.3.8 - the included automatic upgrade checker for addons is doing the checks too frequently (because of a screwup) and creates unneccessary overhead on user sites. **

 **IMPORTANT LINKS**